redis/redis-doc/docs/reference/gopher.md

 controlled, and it's cool to create an alternative space for people that want a bit of fresh air.

-Anyway for the 10nth birthday of the Redis, we gave it the Gopher protocol as a gift.
+Anyway, for the 10th birthday of the Redis, we gave it the Gopher protocol as a gift.

-## How it works?
+## How it works

 The Redis Gopher support uses the inline protocol of Redis, and specifically two kind of inline requests that were anyway illegal: an empty request